-5.100 Tadpole Farm is a key component of the development strategy for the Borough and is linked to many policies and strategies listed in the evidence base.
-Indicative phasing of the delivery of Tadpole Farm is shown on Figure

-12 to clarify when development will be delivered in accordance with the consented outline application.
-Effective management of development will be achieved through the application of this policy and through:

-Alignment of proposals with other related (but non-planning) strategies identified in the "Evidence Base" above;

-- Implementation of the Infrastructure Delivery Plan; - Swindon and Wiltshire Local Enterprise Partnership; - A Developer Contributions Supplementary Planning Document; - Development framework plan, design codes and masterplan; - Continuing dialogue between the Borough Council, the local community and developers; and - The development management process.
+- 5.100 Tadpole Farm is a key component of the development strategy for the Borough and is linked to many policies and strategies listed in the evidence base.
+Indicative phasing of the delivery of Tadpole Farm is shown on Figure 12 to clarify when development will be delivered in accordance with the consented outline application.
+Effective management of development will be achieved through the application of this policy and through: - Alignment of proposals with other related strategies identified in the "Evidence Base" above; - Implementation of the Infrastructure Delivery Plan; - Swindon and Wiltshire Local Enterprise Partnership; - Development framework plan, design codes and masterplan; - Continuing dialogue between the Borough Council, the local community and developers; and - The development management process.